ModelTC/TFMQ-DM/README.md

 The code will be released soon🚀 .

 ## Citation
-If you TFMQ-DM useful or relevant to your research, please kindly cite our paper:
+If you find our TFMQ-DM useful or relevant to your research, please kindly cite our paper:

 ```
 @inproceedings{huang2024tfmqdm,